chadwhitaker/numbar-docs/README.md

 #### Option B: Structured Rows

-You can structure your list in easy to read rows using the following output in your `secondary` property:
+Structure your list in easy to read rows using the following output in the `secondary` property:

 ```
 {